-The Centers for Disease Control and Prevention studied the cases of more than 1.2 million motorcyclists who were treated in emergency rooms across the U.S. between 2001 and 2008 after they were involved in non-fatal motorcycle accidents.
+The Centers for Disease Control and Prevention studied the cases of more than 1.2 million motorcyclists treated in emergency rooms across the U.S. between 2001 and 2008 after being involved in non-fatal motorcycle accidents.
 They found that 30 percent of all non-fatal motorcycle injuries occurred to the legs and feet.
 22 percent of non-fatal motorcycle accident injuries occurred to the head and neck.

-The study shows how injuries occur to all different parts of the body.
-However, there are methods you can take to prevent sustaining damage while riding a motorcycle.
-A study by the Advancement of Automotive Medicine showed that those who wore helmets had a decreased risk of sustaining severe injuries and an overall lower number of severe injuries.
+A similar study by the Advancement of Automotive Medicine showed that those who wore helmets had a decreased risk of sustaining severe injuries and an overall lower number of severe injuries.
 Another CDC study found that helmets reduced the risk of death in motorcycle accidents by 37% and reduced head injury by 69%.

 Common Motorcycle Injuries